Analyzing and Forecasting Success in the Men's Ice Hockey World (Junior) Championships Using a Dynamic Ranking Model: Background

 The final set of variables represents player experience.
 We define three variables based on the average number of games played in specific tournaments, calculated across all players.
 The first variable encompasses games in the World Championships and the Olympic ice hockey tournaments, which are both top international competitions sanctioned by the IIHF.
 The second variable covers games in the NHL, which is considered the premier national league globally.
 The third variable includes games played in other esteemed national leagues, namely the AHL, KHL, SHL, SML, NL, DEL, and ELH (as listed in Table \ref{tab:leagues}).
 Note that the World Championships and Olympic tournaments feature significantly fewer games compared to national leagues.
 For the average number of games per team in the 2023/2024 season, see Table \ref{tab:leagues}.
+Regarding the NHL, there is an issue where players from the top-performing NHL teams do not participate in the WC due to the overlap between the NHL playoffs and the WC.
+This may influence the interpretation of the NHL experience variable, as a player in the WC with significant NHL experience does not necessarily imply that the player has been particularly successful in the NHL.
+In general, studying player experience is crucial because it provides valuable insights into a player's ability to perform under various conditions, adapt to different styles of play, and contribute to team dynamics.
+Experience can be related to a player's consistency, decision-making, and mental resilience.
+More experienced players can have a deeper understanding of game strategy, better situational awareness, and the ability to handle high-pressure situations effectively.
+Additionally, experienced players can serve as mentors to younger or less experienced teammates, helping to improve overall team cohesion and leadership.
 The source of the experience data is Elite Prospects (\url{www.eliteprospects.com}).